Hassler Health Farm: Tuberculosis Sanatorium

 In the 19th and early 20th centuries, tuberculosis became a widespread public concern, as the disease, which infects the lungs, was common among the poor.
 After tuberculosis was determined to be contagious, infected patients were either encouraged or forced to enter sanatoria.
 According to early medical exports, rest in a dry, temperate climate, surrounded by lush scenery and little stress, was thought to treat tuberculosis, along with rheumatism, asthma, and other diseases.
 San Francisco, as a major urban center, developed a need for a location to sequester tuberculosis patients away from others.
 A rural site in San Mateo County, far from development and surrounded by these suggested amenities, was selected for the sanitarium.
 The facility opened in 1927.

 As the San Francisco Department of Public Health first administered the site, it was originally named the San Francisco Health Farm, although by 1931, it was known as the Hassler Health Farm.
-The site's namesake was Dr. Hassler, the Director of San Francisco's Board of Health in the 1910s and 1920s.
+The site's namesake was Dr. William Hassler, the Director of San Francisco's Board of Health in the 1910s and 1920s.
 Over the years, the San Francisco Chronicle reported that the site's capacity increased from 44 beds in 1927 to 100 beds by 1939.

 As part of a Works Progress Administration project funded at $100,000, additional buildings were added to the campus in the early 1940s, further increasing the capacity to 260 beds.
 John Bakewell Jr., whose other projects ranged from San Francisco City Hall to Stanford's Hoover Tower, designed the site, working alongside contractors Albert E. Mangs and Associates Pacific Construction, M. E. Vukicvich, Martinelli Construction, and R. A. McLean.
 Workers constructed a new kitchen and dining buildings, two ward buildings, a children's building, residences for doctors and nurses, an improved sewage system, a new water tank, and an incinerator.

 In an attempt to support the recovery of patients, the grounds were kept pristine, with Spanish tiled roofs and big decks off the wards with lounge chairs.
 Friends and family members could visit patients in other rooms.
 Records of patients, as well as death certificates, are stored at the County Recorder's Office in Redwood City.